FrancisCrickInstitute/warpAnnotations/README.md

 - The `landmark` parameter specifies a csv file with landmarks exported from bigwarp to be placed in the `warping/data/landmarks` folder
 - The `weight` parameter is used if a chain of transformations is to be traversed to decide which path to take by default (the one with lowest weight)

+#### Unit test

-### Use a skeleton to test the warping by running a specific chain of transformations as exemplified in `warping/test_run.m`
+Use a skeleton to test the warping by running a specific chain of transformations as exemplified in `warping/test_run.m`

 This should then warp the skeleton to the other dataset and back to the original dataset (should be identical to the original one) as a sanity test.
 If you have specified multiple transformations you can try running multiple transformations at once as well using the `warps` function.
 Now you should be all set to transform skeletons between different webKnossos datasets as you please!

-## Usage: revisiting correlative experiments
+### Usage: revisiting correlative experiments

+You will find below some example scenes released with the original [paper](https://www.nature.com/articles/s41467-022-30199-6).

+For scenes related to more recent studies supported by this tool, check the specific analysis code repositories released alongside those studies.

+#### Scenes from published studies

 The following correlative multimodal annotations, reported in this [paper](https://www.nature.com/articles/s41467-022-30199-6), are available to explore:
 | measurement | figures | dataset | annotations | link |